Pearls Before Swine by Stephan Pastis for December 19, 2021

 8. Profilepic

-RuComm almost 3 years ago
+RuComm about 3 years ago

 The secret of great writing is the same as Colin Chapman’s (of Lotus) for designing great cars: Simplify and add Lightness.
 Rat is wrong again.